-The Executive Director is requesting that the Investment Advisory Council endorse the Administrative Committee's recommendation to the Board to approve the Executive Director's FY23 Management and Budget Plan.
+The Investment Advisory Council endorsed the Executive Director's and Administrative Committee's recommendation to the Board to approve the Executive Director's FY23 Management and Budget Plan.

 Following is a summary of the Executive Director's Management and Budget Plan.